Strictly Speaking (TV series)

-Strictly Speaking is an Australian television series which began airing on 29 September 2010.
-The show is hosted by Andrew Hansen and is currently being aired on ABC1.
+Strictly Speaking is an Australian television series which began airing on ABC1 on 29 September 2010.
+The show is hosted by Andrew Hansen.
 After only 5 episodes, Strictly Speaking was removed from ABC's schedule after failing to attract viewers.
 On 5 June 2011, the show returned to ABC1 in a new Sunday timeslot.

 Format

 The format of Strictly Speaking is based around that of a talent show where contestants compete for the title of Australia's best speaker.
 Each episode, three contestants perform a prepared speech and an impromptu speech in two individual rounds.
 The first round consists of each contestant performing a prepared speech.
 At the end of the round the judges decide on a score for each contestant.
 In the second round, contestants are given a topic to briefly prepare an impromptu speech from.
 At the end of the second round the judges again gives scores to each contestant, in effect announcing the winner for that episode.